 When a proposal is not a routine, uncontested matter and a brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
 This is called a broker non-vote.
-Absent instructions, your broker will NOT be able to vote your shares with respect to the election of directors because the election is considered to be a "non-routine" matter.
+Absent instructions, your broker will NOT be able to vote your shares with respect to the election of directors and the approval of named executive officer compensation because these matters are considered to be "non-routine" matters.
 Abstentions and broker non-votes will be counted for purposes of determining whether a quorum is present, but will generally have no effect on either of the proposals described above because they are not considered votes cast.